 These scams are often promoted via other shady pages and deceptive ads, and they'll also deliver intrusive ads and collect various browsing-related data.
 So, be careful what you click on and make sure you're not installing any unwanted applications that might lead you to these scams.

-Additional reading: Why Is Personal Brand Important
+You might like: Why Is Personal Branding Important

 Removing Threats